We keep seeing advice that it’s important to keep our brains active, especially to delay the onset of dementia, or at least of its effects.

 But is this true?
 And if so, what should we do about it?

 Will a daily crossword or Sudoku be enough?

 The UK Alzheimer’s Society says that: “Keeping your mind active is likely to reduce your risk of dementia.
 Regularly challenging yourself mentally seems to build up the brain’s ability to cope with disease.
 One way to think about it is ‘Use it or lose it’.
 Find something you like doing that challenges your brain and do it regularly.
 It’s important to find something that you’ll keep up.
 For example: study for a qualification or course, learn a new language, do puzzles, crosswords or quizzes, play card games or board games, read challenging books or write (fiction or non-fiction).”

 The US Mayo Clinic is less certain: “There’s no sure way to prevent dementia, but there are steps you can take that might help.
 More research is needed, but it might be beneficial to do the following: Keep your mind active.
 Mentally stimulating activities, such as reading, solving puzzles and playing word games, and memory training might delay the onset of dementia and decrease its effects.”

 It seems to be well-established that exercising the brain will improve cognitive function in some way.
 For example, some online games have proven that continued playing of the game results in improved scores.

-Their neuroscientist expert explained that while exercises like Sudoku exercise only one region of the brain, practicing languages engages about 20 different regions, improving connectivity throughout.
+Their neuroscientist expert explained that while exercises like Sudoku exercise only one region of the brain, practising languages engages about 20 different regions, improving connectivity throughout.

-But of course … all the evidence is that the best way to protect your brain, is by consuming a healthy diet, and taking regular physical exercise.
+But of course, a probably even better way to protect your brain, than brain training, is by consuming a healthy diet, and taking regular physical exercise.